END-1300 Introduction to Electroneurodiagnostic Technology

 3 Credits

-Provides basic knowledge of electroencephalography, and EEG concepts utilized for diagnosis of various cerebral disorders.
+Provides basic knowledge of electroencephalography (EEG), and EEG concepts utilized for diagnosis of various cerebral disorders.
 Includes history, development, basic neurophysiology concepts of EEG, and normal and abnormal brain wave patterns in adults and children, with emphasis on instrumentation and recording techniques.

-Prerequisite(s): BIO-2331 Anatomy and Physiology I or concurrent enrollment, and concurrent enrollment in END-1300 Introduction to Electroneurodiagnostic Technology, and departmental approval: admission to program.
+Prerequisite(s): BIO-2331 Anatomy and Physiology I or concurrent enrollment, and END-1300 Introduction to Electroneurodiagnostic Technology or concurrent enrollment, and departmental approval: admission to program.

 END-1450 Intermediate Electroencephalography (EEG)